stuhood/uncommons/birdcage/util/CONTRIBUTING.md

 The workflow that we support:

-1. Fork finagle
+1. Fork util
 2. Make a feature branch
 3. Make your cool new feature or bugfix on your branch
 4. Write a test for your change
-5. From your branch, make a pull request against twitter/finagle/master
+5. From your branch, make a pull request against twitter/util/master
 6. Work with repo maintainers to get merged in
-7. Wait for your change to be pulled into twitter/finagle/master
+7. Wait for your change to be pulled into twitter/util/master
-8. Merge twitter/finagle/master into your origin master
+8. Merge twitter/util/master into your origin master
 9. Delete your feature branch

 ## Testing